na-ji/leaderboard/MIGRATION.md

 To make it compatible:

 - First you need to setup [Golbat](https://github.com/UnownHash/Golbat).
+- Then configure the leaderboard to connect to Golbat.
+The configuration key `madDatabase` has been renamed to `scannerDatabase`
 - Then, run the command `npm run schema:migrate`
 - Then you can import your trainers from vmad to Golbat by running this query: